pvnick/data_structures_and_algorithms/projects/1/input/cdal/cdal.md

 const_iterator begin() const
 ------------

-* Creates an iterator which, when dereferenced, returns an immutable reference to the current item.
+* Creates an iterator which, when dereferenced, returns an immutable reference to the first stored item.

 const_iterator end() const
 ------------